Lundy: 18th and 19th centuries

 The late 18th and early 19th centuries were years of lawlessness on Lundy, particularly during the ownership of Thomas Benson (1708–1772), a Member of Parliament for Barnstaple in 1747 and Sheriff of Devon, who notoriously used the island for housing convicts whom he was supposed to be deporting.
 Benson leased Lundy from its owner, John Leveson-Gower, 1st Earl Gower (1694–1754) (who was an heir of the Grenville family of Bideford and of Stowe, Kilkhampton in Cornwall), at a rent of £60 per annum and contracted with the Government to transport a shipload of convicts to Virginia, but diverted the ship to Lundy to use the convicts as his personal slaves.
 Later Benson was involved in an insurance swindle.
 He purchased and insured the ship Nightingale and loaded it with a valuable cargo of pewter and linen.
 Having cleared the port on the mainland, the ship put into Lundy, where the cargo was removed and stored in a cave built by the convicts, before setting sail again.
 Some days afterwards, when a homeward-bound vessel was sighted, the Nightingale was set on fire and scuttled.
 The crew were taken off the stricken ship by the other ship, which landed them safely at Clovelly.

 Sir Vere Hunt, 1st Baronet of Curragh, a rather eccentric Irish politician and landowner, and unsuccessful man of business, purchased the island from John Cleveland in 1802 for £5,270.
 Hunt planted in the island a small, self-contained Irish colony with its own constitution and divorce laws, coinage, and stamps.
 The tenants came from Hunt's Irish estate and they experienced agricultural difficulties while on the island.
-This led Hunt to seek someone who would take the island off his hands, failing in his attempt to sell the island to the British government as a base for troops.
+This led Hunt to seek someone who would take the island off his hands; he failed in his attempt to sell it to the British government as a base for troops.